-The Cannondale features aluminum frame that is absorbing part of the impacts and it is making your ride smoother than competitive models from this price range.
-This type of frame is the same one that is used on 7000 dollars mountain bikes, which is proof enough to its quality.
+Climbing and downhill performance: The Vilano Blackjack features an aluminum frame that can absorb part of the impact and it will your ride smoother than competitive models from this price range.
 The bike is quite stable on corners, although it is not the ideal choice for rough terrains.

-The pedaling system makes the Cannondale a great climber and its weight adds to this feature.
+Pedaling and brakes: The pedaling system makes the Vilano Blackjack a great climber and its weight adds to this feature.
 It is also suitable for carrying weight on it, both downhill and climbing.
 Even though the pedaling platform is quite comfortable, it does not feel light to the feet.
 Nevertheless, you will be able to build downhill speed with it with ease and keep the climbing fun.

 - High quality frame